Categories

 Message: Showcase 1

 The A-Lone Ark Muzik Studio in Santander has developed into one of the most interesting production facilities for modern roots reggae.
-Superb productions, perfectly crafted riddims, brilliant sound quality and simply great compositions are the hallmark of the studio.
-Behind this studio in Santander, Spain is Roberto Sánchez, a multi-instrumentalist, sound engineer and producer who has gathered a group of highly gifted Spanish reggae musicians around him.
+Superb productions, perfectly crafted riddims, brilliant sound quality and simply great compositions are the trademark of the studio.
+Behind this studio in Santander, Spain, is Roberto Sánchez, a multi-instrumentalist, sound engineer and producer who has gathered a group of highly gifted Spanish reggae musicians around him.
 He and his crew are responsible for some of the most exciting albums of recent times.
-Z. B. Inés Pardo's "My Time", Ras Teo's "Ion Man" and I Man Cruz's "In A Mission" to name just a few of the most recent.
-But now Sánchez and his colleagues have outdone themselves and produced an absolutely outstanding instrumental and Dub-Album submitted: “Showcase 1” by Message (A-Lone Reggae).
+For example, Inés Pardo's "My Time", Ras Teo's "Ion Man" and I Man Cruz' "In A Mission", to name just a few of the most recent.
+But now Sánchez and his colleagues have surpassed themselves and created an absolutely outstanding instrumental and Dub-Album submitted: “Showcase 1” by Message (A-Lone Reggae).
 It was recorded in just one weekend in the Ark studio, live, pure and direct - and of course on magnetic tape, just like the musicians in Jamaica used to do.
 It is precisely to them, and to the reggae sound of the 1970s, that Sánchez & Co. pay tribute with their showcase album.
 “The soundtrack of our lives,” as Sánchez says.
 Their tribute contains 7 instrumentals and 7 Dub-versions.
 Lead instruments include melodica, trombone and sometimes a keyboard.
 All pieces are the band's own compositions.
 What excites me most is the tight production of the pieces.
 What a brilliant, energetic game, what precision and what perfect timing!
 I am convinced that handmade reggae cannot be recorded better today.
 The “song quality” of the pieces is equally convincing, as are the arrangements.
 So the only question that remains is: Dub-versions.
 Since not much can actually go wrong with the source material, it almost answers itself.
 Roberto Sánchez has the beats firmly under control: The Dubs are exciting and varied – and of course strictly old school.
 As expected, the lead instruments were robbed of their dominance here, but this only made the quality of the rest of the music stand out even more clearly.
 Anyone who buys the album in physical form will also be gifted with detailed liner notes on the production process and will see a few black and white photos of the musicians - also in the style of seventies vinyl.

 Rating: 5 out of 5.